⚠️ CAUTION — With Conditions — Raspberry

 Yes — plain frozen raspberries with no sugar added are safe in small amounts (same serving limit as fresh).

 Yes — Labradors can eat raspberry safely.
-Use the Large Dog column in the portion guide above.
+Take your amounts from the Large Dog column above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like raspberry on top of their regular diet adds calories.
 Treat raspberry as an occasional reward, not a daily supplement.

 Yes — Raspberry remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut raspberry out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Raspberry for Dogs